-Burning Hearts False Sunflower has masses of beautiful gold daisy flowers with coppery-bronze eyes and a tomato-orange ring at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
+Venus False Sunflower has masses of beautiful yellow daisy flowers with gold eyes at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its serrated oval leaves emerge green in spring, turning dark green in color with showy deep purple variegation throughout the season.
-The deep purple stems can be quite attractive.
+Its serrated oval leaves remain green in color throughout the season.